Real Estate Data: Best Real Estate Datasets & Databases

 Data about ranches, farms and vacant land.
 Real estate investors buy vacant land with the view of the land being used for residential purposes in the future, which multiplies the value of the estate significantly.

 So, whichever type of real estate you’re interested in, there’s data out there for you.
-Now let’s look at the attributes of this real estate data in closer detail.
+Now let’s take a closer look at the attributes of this real estate data.

 What are the attributes of real estate data?

-Residential and commercial real estate data can be categorized into three attributes: land and ownership data, real estate market data, and real estate demographic data:
+Residential and commercial real estate data can be categorized into three attributes: land and ownership data, real estate listing data, and real estate demographic data:

 Land and ownership data